Designing an enamel pin for your brand is very different from creating a pin just for fun.

 - Look for promotions: Factorypin often runs “no mold fee” promotions, saving you around $50-$100 in upfront costs.

 - Material & Effects: The finish and special effects you choose will determine your pricing and overall product quality.
 If your design is intricate but you’re on a budget, consider UV printing as it allows for detailed designs with cost-effective results.
 For designs that require a high-gloss metal finish, consider working with a factory that uses real gold and silver plating.
 Many factories offer gold plating, but it’s often a gold-tone plating, which can look overly yellow and fake.
 On the other hand, genuine gold plating offers a more refined and authentic look.
+For brands, this difference matters—not just visually, but in how customers perceive product value and pricing justification.

 - Plating & Metal Choices: Pay close attention to the finish, as nickel plating is commonly used in silver-plated pins, but it may not give the same luxurious feel as genuine silver plating.
 In some cases, the color difference between nickel and silver is almost indistinguishable to the eye, but the price difference will speak volumes in terms of quality.